 I do wish they would have improved the performance on the keyboard though, and I think it’s the one of the two faults of the machine that I can really ding them for.
 Sure, I’m biased from using the GS60, but I know the potential is there and I would expect to receive it in my future purchases from MSI.
 The other fault being the poor speaker performance holds less weight to me, but it’s certainly something you all should think twice about before purchasing.
 This is especially if you plan on watching movies on it and using the internal speakers.
 I can honestly say I would never use this laptop to watch a movie without headphones.

 If I were in the market for a 14-inch gaming laptop, this one would certainly be in my top three, especially considering the price is considerably lower than the Razer Blade.
 The Gigabyte P34W would also be on my radar though, because it has almost identical specs and is $100 less.
 Of course Gigabyte laptops also have build quality and keyboard issues sometimes, so there’s that.
-The Razer Blade offers a much better build quality and a better screen (and a touchscreen for that matter) but prices start near $2000 and they have only the SSD with no 2.5” bay.
+The Razer Blade offers much better build quality, a better screen (and a touchscreen for that matter) and a Thunderbolt 3 port, but prices start near $2000 and it only offers M.2 SSD Storage, with no 2.5” bay.

 In the end, I think most people’s decisions would be driven on the specs and the price.
 For me, if the keyboard was the same as of my GS60, I would consider converting – that’s how close I am to liking it.
 It’s not though, so I’ll be sticking with the GS60, but I think many of who who prefer a smaller laptop would be fine with what the GS40 has to offer.